kuroji-fusky/kurojifusky.com/README.md

   <a href="https://skepfusky.xyz">skepfusky.xyz</a>
 </h1>

-The source code of my personal website written in Next.js!
+The source code of my personal website using the Nextwind stack, Next.js + TailwindCSS!
 Deployed on Vercel.

 ## Running the abomination